Childbirth and Parenting Classes at Wellington Regional Medical Center

 Weekday classes consist of three sessions.
 These classes are designed to prepare parents for the birth of their baby, by covering such topics as labor and delivery, labor support techniques, breathing and relaxation, pain management, postpartum care and C-Section information.
 Saturday classes consist of two sessions.

 All instructors are ASPO Lamaze Certified Childbirth Educators.

-- First three Wednesdays of every month from 7 - 9 p.m.
+- First, second, and third Wednesday of every month from 7 - 9 p.m.